Chicago DFSS - Department of Family and Support Services programs.

 The lead agency in Chicago for seniors, low income families, veterans, the homeless, and single parents may be the Chicago Department of Family and Support Services.
 This non-profit, government affiliated agency supports hundreds of thousands of residents per year and offers them assistance with a number of needs.
-Dozens of centers or partner agencies are located across the city.
+Dozens of centers or partner agencies, including community action agencies, are located across the city.
 Some examples of the assistance available includes free food, Child Care, emergency utility and rent help, Head Start, help for seniors, and even some basic health check ups.
 More details on these and other resources is below.

 Both the Early Head Start program for very young children/infants is available as well as the similar Head Start, which is for slightly older children.
 These two federally funded resources provide educational and early childhood development activities.
 The goal is to promote school readiness for children ranging in birth to age five.
 The children need to be from qualified low income families.

 Other services provided by Chicago Department of Family and Support Services from the Head Start program include free health care services, food, snacks, and nutritious meals.
 Their parents can also take part and will benefit from parent education, social services and job training.
 Both of these fall under the Ready to Learn umbrella.
 Dial 312-823-1100.